Special information for libraries and librarians

 As perhaps the most potent new literary journal to arise in the last few years, n+1 deserves every accolade that comes its way.
 With an emphasis on memoir and literary essay forms, it projects a level of seriousness that is too often muted in other publications by an editorial stance favoring ironic detachment over attentive engagement.
 Philip Connors’s memoir about his career in journalism and his years at the Wall Street Journal exemplifies this trait in the profiled issue, as does Mark Greif’s “Afternoon of the Sex Children,” a compelling essay dealing with America’s obsession with sex and youth.
 Highly recommended for most public and academic libraries.

-Institutional subscriptions are $38 per year.
-Library subscription services that work directly with n+1 include EBSCO, Svets, and Harrassowitz.
-Back issues are available to complete a run of the journal, which currently encompasses 3 previous years.
-Contact n+1 directly to subscribe without a service at: firstname.lastname@example.org.
+Institutional subscriptions are $150 per year and include campus-wide IP access.
+Library subscription services that work directly with n+1 include EBSCO, Swets, and Harrassowitz.
+Back issues are available to complete a run of the journal, which currently encompasses fifteen years and thirty-four issues.
+Please email firstname.lastname@example.org for more information.

 Digital access and print magazines for your entire campus community.

 What You Get